Toloka/crowd-kit/docs/reference/crowdkit.aggregation.texts.text_rasa.TextRASA.md

 RASA on text embeddings.

-Given a sentence encoder, encodes texts provided by performers and runs the RASA algorithm for embedding aggregation.
+Given a sentence encoder, encodes texts provided by workers and runs the RASA algorithm for embedding aggregation.

 ## Parameters Description